arsh-singh05/Basic-Google-Go-Lang/Hello World/README.md

 Go also has several composite types, such as arrays and structs, which can be used to group multiple values together.

 Go also supports user-defined types through the use of structs and interfaces.

+Structs in Go are used to define user-defined types.

+Structs can have fields and methods associated with them.